London Bicycles and Álvaro Valiño

 And for an encore, I discovered that Sr. Valiño also created the graphic that accompanied the article on whaling that I read just this morning (also in National Geographic).
 Nice work Álvaro.

 This entry was posted on Saturday, June 22nd, 2013 at 10:24 am and is filed under Data Graphics, Infographics, Maps.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.